Analysis | The coronavirus has spread more widely in blue areas — but hit red America harder

 If we compare the two directly, you can see the shift.
 Defining blue counties as those that voted for Biden in 2020 as opposed to those that voted for Clinton four years before, blue counties make up an average of 5 percent more of the new cases on each day of the past year.

 Why?
-The obvious answer is that Biden won more counties than did Clinton.
+The obvious answer is that Biden won more counties than Clinton did.
 But the specific shift is among counties which voted for Biden after voting Republican in 2012 and 2016.
 That group of counties shows up as light blue on the charts below and stands out noticeably on the percentage graph.

 But it is also visible on the chart of actual new cases per day at left above.
 There’s a little bump about halfway through the year and then again at the end.
 About a third of that is Maricopa County, Ariz., the largest county which flipped to Biden after backing Mitt Romney in 2012 and Trump in 2016.
 Arizona had a surge last summer that accounts for the first bump and, like most other states, saw another surge in November and December.